taehojo/TrUE-Net/README.md

 # Uncertainty-Aware Genomic Classification of Alzheimer’s Disease

-This repository demonstrates how to combine a Transformer model with MC-Dropout and RandomForest, then use OOF-based ensemble weighting by maximizing AUC, and thresholding variance to split into Uncertain/Certain groups.
+This repository demonstrates how to implement TrUE-Net (Transformer-based, Uncertainty-aware Ensemble Network) by combining a Transformer model with MC-Dropout and a RandomForest classifier.
+We use out-of-fold (OOF) predictions to derive an ensemble weight that maximizes AUC, and then apply variance thresholding to split samples into Uncertain and Certain groups.

 ## Folder Structure